AutoLogicTools

 Symptoms

-• Companion radar or calibration codes stored alongside U043B
+• Companion radar, camera or calibration codes stored alongside this one

 Diagnostic steps